djalbat/highmark-yapp/README.md

     ...

   `;
+}
 ```

-One last thing to note is the usual delimiters for block listings consisting of three backticks, that is `\`\`\`, have been replaced with three single quote marks `'''`.
+Note that the usual delimiters for block listings consisting of three backticks have been replaced with three single quotes `'''`.
-This generally makes things a little easier when working inside string template literals that use backticks for delimiters.
+This generally makes things easier when working inside string template literals that use backticks for delimiters of course.

 ## Contact

 * james.smith@djalbat.com